AdamTempest/Website_crawlers/README.md

-# Efficient Search
+# Effective Search

-This repository provide you with a set of tools to extract required data from web.
+A collection of tools from this repository can be used to find the information you need online.

-With these, you can create your own proxy chain or search something specific that is extremely hard to find in the sea of information.
+With these, you can create your own proxy chain or search for a certain term that is challenging to find in the sea of information.